austinoxyz/simple-chat-gpt-cli/README.md

 **TODO**
 1. Create new prompts and switch between prompts
+2. Create "personalities" akin to the "chats" in the OpenAI ChatGPT web client
-2. Better formatted and more colored output
+3. Better formatted and more colored output
-3. Tune model for each personality rather than packing all messages into each request
+4. Command to save history of current chat